-Teachers pass on SEND information to the new teacher and the child gets to visit their new class before the end of the summer Transition between Year Groups

-If needed, extra visits to the new class or transition booklets are provided to help children with SEND have a smooth transition to their new teacher and their new class.
+- Teachers pass on SEND information to the new teacher and the child gets to visit their new class before the end of the summer term. - If needed, extra visits to the new class or transition pack are provided to help children with SEND have a smooth transition to their new teacher and their new class.